jchandler/JEST/README.md

 2019-02-16 13:20 - Actually, needed to get my Github set up.
 So now I'm all connected up and ready to develop!

+2019-02-16 13:53 - Basic schema and migration working.
+Starting on the manage sightings stuff - model, routes, controller, etc

+2019-02-16 14:02 - Aah!
+Migration worked, but no db connection from the API.
+PDO_mysql doesn't seem to be installed?
+Checking further into what's going on here...

+2019-02-16 14:10 - Got PDO_mysql added to the Dockerfile, but the API still doesn't want to connect to the db.
+Command line works fine, but getting "Connection Refused" now in the API code

+2019-02-16 14:18 - Break time.
+1 hour, 10 minutes worked so far.

+2019-02-16 16:52 - Back at it!
+Still trying to figure out why the API can't connect to the database